 Objectives consist of three parts: environmental values, their indicators and their numerical criteria.
-For example, if the objective is to protect secondary contact recreation (environmental value), we need to keep the faecal coliform levels in the water (the indicator) below a specified number (the criterion).
+For example, if the objective is to protect irrigation water supplies (environmental value), we need to keep the salinity of the irrigation water (the indicator) below a specified number (the criterion).
 The objectives comprise community-based environmental values and their associated national criteria.
-They provide the statewide context for taking this work forward into the water management process.
+They provide the statewide context for taking this work forward into the river management process.
 Many catchment management committees have developed more detailed information on WQOs for their rivers.